RascalSoftware/RAT-Docs/source/advanced/resampling.rst

 However, this kind of 'dumb microslicing' causes the creation of a large number of layers, which may not all be necessary and will significantly slow down the calculation.

 This problem of finding the lowest number of individual points that will completely describe a waveform is a common problem in signal processing.
-RAT uses a technique borrowed from SP called Adaptive Resampling (AR).
+RAT uses a technique borrowed from signal processing called Adaptive Resampling (AR).

 AR is an interactive process which aims to find the lowest number of points that will best describe a curve.
-It does this by adding points where the angle between neighbouring points becomes greater than a threshold value.
+It does this by adding points where the angle between neighbouring points becomes smaller than a threshold value.
 So, it adds more points where the signal is changing most strongly (in order to capture all details of the curvature).
 So, for a cosine wave, the resampled points cluster at the regions of the largest curvature:

 .. image:: ../images/advanced/adaptiveSpPic.png
      :width: 700
      :alt: adaptive cosine

-So, for the continuous cosine curve show in blue, the AR algorithm has chosen the red points as being most representative.
+For the continuous cosine curve show in blue, the AR algorithm has chosen the red points as being most representative.
 In other words, if the red points were joined with straight lines, the resulting curve would be very similar to the original signal.
 The salient point is that more points are required where the gradient of the signal is changing quickly, and those where the gradient is constant can be represented by fewer points.